-All costs should be itemized within this category by major types with the basis for computation ("x" dollars per month, "y" dollars per person, etc.).
+Itemize costs by major types with the basis for computation ("x" dollars per month, "y" dollars per person, etc.).
 Office rental costs must be reasonable and consistent with rents charged in the area.
 Supplies and Other Operating Expenses include, but are not limited to, the following: